Reflections on the Master,

 How heavenly it is to enjoy the company of a saint!
 Of all the things that have come to me in life, I treasure more than all else the blessings Paramahansaji has bestowed on me.

 I must admit I was prejudiced at first.
 Once I was one of those who thought of Hindus as snake charmers.
-Now I revere India as the land whose saints develop the highest of all sciences — yoga, the techniques for soul-exploration.
+Now I revere India as the land whose saints developed the highest of all sciences — yoga, the techniques for soul-exploration.